adminr00t/Projekts/README.md

 AHK scripts for controling various software and hardware aspects of a computer
 - quitZoom.ahk - Force quits Zoom from running in the background via ctrl+q
 - mediaContol.ahk - Controls media
-  - Previous - ctrl+1
+  - Previous - ctrl+alt+ left arrow
-  - Play/Pause - ctrl+2
+  - Play/Pause - ctrl+alt+ down arrow (may or may not work if a window is focused)
-  - Next - ctrl+3
+  - Next - ctrl+alt+ right arrow

 - brightnesControl.ahk - Controls a screens brightness
   - Decrease - ctrl+F5